 Steps to Start a Sole Proprietorship in Tennessee

-Starting a sole proprietorship in Tennessee involves a set of specific steps to ensure your business is fully and legally operational.
+Starting a sole proprietorship in Tennessee involves specific steps to ensure your business is fully and legally operational.
 These steps range from choosing a business name to obtaining necessary licenses and permits.

 Step 1: Choose a Business Name

-A sole proprietor can freely operate under the owner’s full name in Tennessee.
+In Tennessee, a sole proprietor can freely operate under the owner’s full name.
 However, if a more distinctive business name is desired, registration is necessary.
 For instance, suppose Jessica Taylor plans to start a photography studio.
-Instead of just operating as “Jessica Taylor,” she decides “Snap in Style” is a more appealing name.
-In this instance, Jessica will need to register her DBA (Doing Business As) name, “Snap in Style.”
+Instead of just operating as “Jessica Taylor,” she decides that “Snap in Style” is a more appealing name.
+In this instance, Jessica will need to register her Assumed Name (commonly referred to as a DBA or Doing Business As name), “Snap in Style.”

-Somthing to note is that even though the business name is registered, it doesn’t prevent others from using this name.
-If you want sole rights to your business name, you can apply for a trademark through the U.S. Patent & Trademark Office (USPTO).
+Something to note is that even though the business name is registered, it doesn’t prevent others from using it.
+You can apply for a trademark through the U.S. Patent & Trademark Office (USPTO) if you want sole rights to your business name.

 Securing the necessary business licenses and registrations is a standard requirement, regardless of your business structure.
-The requirements may vary depending on the nature of your business and its location.
+However, the requirements may vary depending on your business’s nature and location.

-- Standard Business License: This license applies to businesses grossing over $10,000 annually.
+- Standard Business License: This license applies to businesses generating over $10,000 in revenue annually.
 The initial filing is with your county clerk, followed by an annual tax report to the Tennessee Department of Revenue.

-- Minimal Activity Business License: For businesses grossing between $3,000 and $10,000 annually, this license is applicable.
+- Minimal Activity Business License: This license is applicable for businesses grossing between $3,000 and $10,000 annually.
 The initial filing is with your county clerk, but no annual report on gross receipts is required.

-Sales tax permit: Every business that sells goods or taxable services in Tennessee will need to register for a sales tax permit.
+Sales tax permit: Every business that sells goods or taxable services in Tennessee will register for a Tennessee Sales Tax Permit.

 Professional license: Certain professions in Tennessee require a specific license.
 Common examples include appraisers, barbers, and food establishments.
 It’s essential to check if your profession falls under this category.